kshedden/stats206/introds/content/topics/what_is_statistics.md

 Historically, it has been challenging to formalize exactly what we mean by "uncertainty".
 A major advance occurred in the late 1800's, when probability theory matured as a branch of mathematics.
-Probability turns out to be a very useful tool for defining and quantifying what we mean by "uncertainty".
+Probability theory turns out to be a very useful tool for defining and quantifying what we mean by "uncertainty".
 In spite of decades of progress, there remain many unresolved challenges in statistical data analysis.
 New methods and approaches to analyzing data continue to be